brettz9/update-packages/README.md

 ## To-dos

+1. Have report file be **written to as processed** in case fails or user aborts.
 1. **Configuration**
     1. Allow optional **`npm version`/`semver`** (which can bump version as appropriate per versions updated, do **tagging** (including a commit